xichensf/magical/README.md

 # Output file
-A triad file containing gene, chromatin site and regulator information will be finally output by MAGICAL.
-As the full list of candidate triads can be long, MAGICAL will use its default thresholds (posterior probabilities on TF-peak binding and peak-gene looping) to select triads and write into the output file.
-Users can adjust these thresholds in the scripts to allow more or fewer output triads.
+For each cell type, a triad file containing gene, chromatin site and regulator information will be finally output by MAGICAL as "(Cell type) MAGICAL triads.txt".
+As the full list of candidate triads can be long, MAGICAL uses its default thresholds (posterior probabilities on TF-peak binding and peak-gene looping) to select triads and write them into the output file.
+Users can definitely adjust these thresholds in the provided scripts to allow more or fewer output triads.
+As the two linkages (TF-peak binding and peak-gene looping) in each triad are respectively identfied, we give higher priority on the peak-gene interaction when we select the final triads so it is possible to see some triads in the output file without high score TF bindings.
+These interactions could be also important.